 When may F-1 visa holders obtain work authorization beyond 12 months?

-STEM (Science, Technology, Education and Mathematics) degree holders are eligible for an additional 17-month extension of post-completion OPT when they work for an employer who participates in E-Verify.
+STEM (Science, Technology, Education and Mathematics) degree holders are eligible for an additional 24-month extension of post-completion OPT when they work for an employer who participates in E-Verify and provides a detailed training plan outlining the student’s job duties.

 - The student must have a U.S. degree included in the STEM Designated Degree Program List.